Examine the individual, not the label

 Fear shows up in so many ways.

-Fear of our livelihood.
-Fear of being truly seen.
+Fear for your livelihood.
+Fear of being truly seen, faults and all.
 Fear of getting hurt — emotionally or physically.
-Fear of change.
+Fear of change that isn't your choice.
 Fear of conflict.
 Fear of failure.
 Fear of loneliness.

 We are each incredibly deep, complicated creatures.
 Our thoughts and emotions rarely ever manifest themselves in a linear path to our actions and spoken words.

-This is why sorting and labeling are so destructive to discourse and to finding common ground.
+This is why sorting and labeling are so destructive to communication and to finding common ground.

-It provides us a way to lump our fears and emotions into one category, give it a name, assign it characteristics, and then wholeheartedly discard it or blindly identify with it.
+They provide a way to lump your fears and emotions into one category, give it a name, assign it characteristics, and then wholeheartedly discard it or blindly identify with it.

 I implore you to resist this.
 I myself have to work to resist it each and every day.

-But the more we work to examine the individual and not the label, the more we can see the humanity — the broken humanity — we all carry around inside of us.
+But the more you work to examine the individual and not the label, the more you can see the humanity — the broken humanity — each person carries around.

 And the more we see each other’s humanity, the more we find common ground that solves real issues.